eternagame/EternaBench/README.md

 export ETERNABENCH_PATH=/path/to/EternaBench
 ```

-## Use cases (from least to most resource-intensive)
+## Use cases (from least to most intensive)

-(An ask.)
-A clear use-case for this repository is to benchmark a novel algorithm against the algorithms contained here.
-This code uses [Arnie](https://github.com/DasLab/arnie/) to wrap the algorithms tested in this work.

-If you have an algorithm for which you wish to demonstrate its superior performance on these datasets, we ask you might consider checking in a PR to Arnie to wrap it.
-This will not only make your benchmarking easier, it will also make your algorithm immediately available for other RNA thermodynamics aficionados to use with these data and the Arnie ecosystem!

-Instructions for linking base-pair probability calculations to Arnie are [here](https://github.com/eternagame/EternaBench/blob/master/docs/linkToArnie.md).
-Briefly, the algorithm just needs to provide a symmetric matrix of probabilities p(i:j) as a numpy array.

-### I want to play with the data behind the figures in the paper, or use pre-calculated correlation coefficient or z-score data
+### I want to play with the data behind the figures in the paper, or use pre-calculated correlation or z-score data

 Notebooks in `analysis` regenerate all the figures in the manuscript.
 Each figure cell indicates a path to a csv that contains the raw correlation and z-score data.
 Datasets for representative experiments and packages are also included.